PlutoZhang/Zowe-docs/topics/zoestartstop.md

 **Starting the explorer server**

-To start the explorer server, run the PROCLIB ZOESVR by issusing the operator command in SDSF.
+To start the explorer server, run the PROCLIB ZOESVR by issuing the operator command in SDSF.

 ```
 /S ZOESVR.